Pond Pumps & Building a Waterfall

 rocks or boulders.
 The distance the water falls is a very key factor.

-A 3 inch to a 4 inch drop can be quite subtle, but as it’s increased
+A 3 inch to a 4 inch drop can be quite subtle, but as its increased

 to 18 to 20 inches, the sound increases significantly.
 Of all the